What is the purpose of the internship stipend?

 Your Cooke Foundation educational adviser is a resource in your search for an internship.
 If you have a particular internship experience in mind and you are unable to find an appropriate position using the resources on your campus or through a Cooke mentor, contact us at firstname.lastname@example.org or 800-846-9025.
-In addition, the Cooke Foundation has partnered with Breakthrough Collaborative and the National Council for Community and Education Partnerships to provide three internships for Cooke Scholars.
+In addition, the Cooke Foundation has partnered with the National Council for Community and Education Partnerships to provide two internships for Cooke Scholars.

-How do I apply for the special Breakthrough Collaborative internships or National Council for Community and Education Partnerships (NCCEP) internship?
+How do I apply for the special National Council for Community and Education Partnerships (NCCEP) internships?

-Please do not use the Cooke Summer Internship Stipend online application if you are interested in the Breakthrough Collaborative or NCCEP Cooke internship opportunities.
+Please do not use the Cooke Summer Internship Stipend online application if you are interested in the NCCEP Cooke internship opportunities.
 Each program has a separate application process.
 More information about the opportunities and the application process for each is found here.

 Where have internship stipend recipients interned in the past?

 Below is a list of the sites and locations of the internships that scholars participated in last summer.
 If you would like more information or lists from previous years, please contact us at email@example.com or 800-846-9025.

 Colorado School of Mines Chemical and Biochemical Engineering Department

 Brigham and Women's Hospital, Harvard Medical School Center for Stem Cell Therapeutics and Imaging